Rick Pitino: New York Knicks (1983–1985)

 Pitino left Boston University to become an assistant coach with the New York Knicks under Hubie Brown.

 Providence (1985–1987)

-In 1985, Pitino returned to college coaching to become head coach at Providence College after being hired by then-athletic director Lou Lamoriello.
+In 1985, Pitino returned to college coaching to become head coach at Providence College after being hired by athletic director Lou Lamoriello.
 Providence had gone a dismal 11–20 in the year before he took over.
 Two years later, Pitino led the team to the Final Four.
-That Final Four team featured the "Rainbow Coalition" with point guard Billy Donovan, who would go on to be an assistant coach under Pitino at the University of Kentucky and then win back-to-back national championships as head coach at the University of Florida.
+The three-point field goal, previously permitted on a conference-by-conference basis and with no standard line distance, was nationally codified for the 1986–87 season and Pitino took full advantage of the new rule.
+The Friars attempted an average of 20 threes per game (nearly double their opposition) with the "Rainbow Coalition" backcourt of point guard Billy Donovan and shooting guard Delray Brooks both averaging better than 40% from beyond the arc.
+Both Brooks and Donovan went on to be assistant coaches under Pitino at the University of Kentucky; Donovan later won back-to-back national championships as head coach at the University of Florida.

 New York Knicks (1987–1989)

 Pitino became head coach of the New York Knicks on July 14, 1987.
 The year before he arrived, the team had only won 24 games.
 In just two years, Pitino led the Knicks to their first division title in nearly twenty years.
 He resigned from the Knicks on May 30, 1989.